ywangnccu/ywang/THE_GRADUATION_QUOTES_THAT_WILL _INSPIRE_YOU.md

 I’ve failed over and over and over again in my life.
 And that is why I succeed. — Michael Jordan

-It is our failure to become of perceived ideal that ultimately defines us and makes us unique. — Conan O’Brien
+It is our failure to become our perceived ideal that ultimately defines us and makes us unique. — Conan O’Brien

 Every person you meet knows something you don’t—learn from them.  — Horace Jackson Brown, Jr